realnewsapp/realnewsapp.github.io/index.md

 If you ask to hear about an article in greater detail, Real News can optionally send you a link to the article in an email digest once you exit the skill.

-This is an open-source project that is powered by [NewsAPI.org](https://newsapi.org).
+This is an open-source project, powered by [NewsAPI.org](https://newsapi.org).

 ### Alexa